 The Australian Government supports the following measures:

 - The Renewable Energy Target (RET) which is a scheme designed to reduce emissions of greenhouse gases in the electricity sector and encourage the additional generation of electricity from sustainable and renewable sources.
 It is helping to transform Australia’s electricity generation mix to cleaner and more diverse sources, and supporting growth and employment in the renewable energy sector by providing a financial incentive for investment in new renewable energy projects.
-With the help of the RET, Australian households have installed more than 1.7 million solar PV systems and 1 million solar water heater systems.
+With the help of the RET, as at 31 October 2018 Australian households have installed more than 1.97 million solar PV systems and 1.14 million solar water heater and air source heat pump systems.

 - The Solar Communities program provides $5 million in funding for community groups to install rooftop solar panels, solar hot water and solar‑connected battery systems.
 It will support local responses to climate change and deliver lower electricity costs for community organisations.